Marketing video production for teams with AI | HeyGen

 • Consistent output across the team

-Turn one video into thousands of personalised versions.
-Dynamic variables let you customise names, companies, and details for personalised outreach that drives engagement without manual production for each recipient.
+Turn one video into thousands of personalized versions.
+Dynamic variables let you customize names, companies, and details for personalized outreach that drives engagement without manual production for each recipient.

 • Batch generation